Use the filters below to narrow your search.

 -

-Safety alertsSafety alert - higher than expected revision rate when used without patella resurfacing
+Safety alertsSafety alert due to higher-than-expected revision rate when used without patella resurfacing.

 -